 While Tully has a broad range of experience, he has made a particular speciality of disputes involving the breakdown of the relationship between the co-owners of businesses.
 Whatever the structure - partnership, company or unit trust - he is able to advise his clients of the best manner of working through these difficult situations, which generally involve divergent views as to relative contributions and expectations.

 Tully is a member of the Law Society of Western Australia and a member of the Australian Institute of Company Directors.
 Tully is a Director of Williams + Hughes.

-Recent litigation matters Tully has conducted include:
+Recent litigation matters Tully has run include: